uh-class-critics/uh-class-critics.github.io/index.md

 ## Community Feedback

+Overall, seeing as the reviewers are students themselves, having used ratemyprofessors is expected of them.
+They were able to use the website with a great amount of ease with this experience.
+All of the reviewers not being in the ICS department took a toll on the functionality part of the survey.
+Thanks to meteor-application-template-react the website is a lot cleaner than it would have been without it, so the cleanliness score is quite high.

 Functionality: 3
 > Seeing as it only includes the ICS, I do not see how the site could be useful to me in its current state as I am an Architecture major.
 If the team decides to expand on its selection, then I could see myself seeing this website.
 Like a farmers market, buying products that were made for the people, by the people, does have its merits.
 For now, I'll stick to ol' reliable, ratemyprofessors.